Q&A (Skippered Trips)

 +How does it work with the provisioning of the captain?

 Our captains are very easy going so it will not be an issue.
-You can either invite him for dinner or if you prefer your privacy you may calculate an amount 15-20 Euros for his daily food
+You can either invite him for dinner or if you prefer your privacy you may calculate an amount of around 20 - 25 Euros for his daily food.
+If you have a hostess onboard then you should calculate same amount for her as well:)

 +Should we tip the captain?
 Is it obligatory?